 How invasive species spread

 Many invasive plant species are introduced intentionally, such as for ornamental or agricultural purposes.
-The people who initially introduce them do not realize that the plants will become invasive, but the plants eventually escape cultivation and spread in the wild.
+The people who initially introduce them do not realize that the plants will become invasive, but they eventually escape cultivation and spread in the wild.
 Other species may be introduced accidentally, such as when seeds “hitchhike” in freight or even on travelers’ clothing.

 Depending on the type of plant, invasive plants spread in different ways.
-Some spread via rhizomes, and others through airborne seeds.
+Some spread via rhizomes and others through airborne seeds.

 Birds eat the berries of fruiting invasive plants and deposit the seeds miles away.
 People, too, spread invasive plants, whether knowingly or not.